Clentz/ad4Max-SDK-iOS/README.markdown

 Issues
 =======================

-If you have any trouble using this software, you can submit issues or feature requests in the GitHub project [here](https://github.com/Clentz/ad4Max-SDK-iOS/issues).
+If you have any trouble using this software, you can submit issues or feature requests in the GitHub project issues section [here](https://github.com/Clentz/ad4Max-SDK-iOS/issues).

 Sample application
 =======================

-A very basic App is provided and demonstrates how to make a more advanced use of the framework, for example:
+A very basic App is provided and demonstrates how to make a standard use of the framework, for example:
 - how to display Ads both in Portrait and Landscape modes
 - how to show an Ad banner only when an Ad is available